A Fantastic Starbucks Customer Experience Story

 AUGUST 30, 2012

 You have worn a furrow deep into the carpet as a result of pacing back and forth in your office pondering how to prep for the upcoming job interview.
 You struggle mightily understanding the company’s balance sheet and profit and loss statement.
-Your brain is filled with facts and figures on the company’s business strategy as you try to memorize the biographies of the company’s C suite.
-Be You.

 7 PR Lessons Komen for the Cure Didn’t Know It Was Giving You